The Man in Black (film)

-The Man in Black is a 1950 British second feature ('B') thriller film produced by Hammer Films, directed by Francis Searle and starring Betty Ann Davies, Sheila Burrell, Valentine Dyall and Sid James.
+The Man in Black is a 1950 British second feature ('B') thriller film produced by Hammer Films, directed by Francis Searle and starring Betty Ann Davies, Sid James, Sheila Burrell, and Anthony Forwood, with Valentine Dyall in the title role.
 It was written by John Gilling from a story by Searle, which in turn was based on the popular British radio series Appointment with Fear by John Dickson Carr which featured Valentine Dyall as "The Man in Black".
 Dyall provides the on-screen introduction to the film.
 Jimmy Sangster was the assistant director.
 This was the first film Hammer ever produced at Oakley Court.
 Production began on 8 Aug.
 1949, and the film was released in January 1950 (in UK only).
 As this film was in production, James Carreras traveled to the United States to sign a distribution deal with Robert L. Lippert which resulted in Hammer's films being better distributed in the US in the early 1950s.

 Plot

-After the death of her millionaire father Henry Clavering during a freak "yoga accident" brought about by his second wife, Joan Clavering returns home to her widowed stepmother Bertha.
-Henry has left a large sum of money to Bertha, but has left the vast bulk of his fortune to Joan, unless she is mentally incapacitated in some way.
-Bertha conspires with her daughter Janice (from an earlier marriage) and Janice's fiancé Victor to drive Joan insane and thus deprive her of her rightful inheritance.
-When Hodson the butler tries to expose their scheme, he is murdered and his body is hidden in an underground vault.
-Joan tells Bertha and Janice that she is psychic and has received some messages from Hodson from beyond the grave, and she sets up a séance to prove it.
-During the séance, Joan's father Henry appears, and not as a ghost.
-He used his yogic abilities to simulate his death, in order to expose Bertha's nefarious scheme to the police.
+The ill and fragile millionaire, Henry Clavering, a yoga enthusiast and collector of Oriental objects, organises an evening to display his ability to go into a Yogic trance.
+He tells his audience that any noise could bring about his death.
+A picture falls from the wall and he slumps over in his chair and is pronounced dead.
+His daughter Joan Clavering returns to the home of her widowed stepmother Bertha.
+While Henry's will bequeaths £5000 to Bertha, he has left the vast bulk of his fortune, of around a quarter of a million pounds including his house and estate, to Joan, with the proviso that if she becomes mentally incapacitated in some way, her affairs shall be conducted by Bertha and her daughter Janice (from an earlier marriage).
+Bertha conspires with Janice and Janice's fiancé Victor to drive Joan insane.
+Hodson, who was Henry's faithful butler/gardner, tries to expose their scheme, but after he is accidentally killed by Victor, Victor hides his body in the family vault in an empty coffin he finds there.
+Joan tells Bertha and Janice that she is psychic and has received some messages from Henry from beyond the grave, and she sets up a séance to prove it.
+During the séance, Henry appears in person, having successfully used his yogic abilities during his display to simulate his death, and he reveals that he deliberately set up the situation because he suspected what Bertha and Janice would do.
+The police arrive and Joan is reunited with her father.